HOW TO GET A

 Is Microsoft a good company to work for?

-Can you get a job at Microsoft without experience?
+Can you get a job at Microsoft without a degree?

-Students, recent graduates, and those with no experience are all welcome to apply to the company.
+It is possible to land entry-level jobs at Microsoft without a degree.
 However, you must possess the relevant skills required for the particular job you’re applying to.
 For example, if you’re applying to be a software engineer, you must be familiar with scripting, C++, C#, and Java.

 How long is a Microsoft interview process?